jjordantb/Project_3780/README.md

 UDP Chat Software

 Group project for Communications and Networking.
-Distributed system to mediate chat over the internet
+Distributed system to mediate chat over a network